or email us: email@example.com

 Please note that to apply, you will need:

-- rough distribution strategy, including the estimated premiere time and place
+- Rough distribution strategy, including the estimated premiere time and place

-Be aware that all three team members – director, editor and producer – must be available to participate in three one-week residential sessions in April, June and September.
+Be aware that all three team members – director, editor and producer – must be available to participate in three one-week residential sessions in April/May, June and September.
 You cannot apply without an editor.
 Please book your editor in advance: for an editing period between the 1st and 2nd workshop, and for another between the 2nd and 3rd workshops.
 Please note that all the participants must be able to work in English.

 You will attend three one-week residential sessions at different project development stages (the dates and locations will be confirmed later):